123shwetarohokale/lammps-aluminum-optimization/README.md

 The simulations investigate the mechanical and thermodynamic properties of single-crystal Al under uniaxial tensile deformation and thermal equilibration.

 **2.0 Software Environment Setup**
+This input script was run using the Aug 2015 version of LAMMPS.
+Changes in some commands may require revision of the input script.
+To get the input file, you have a few options: